Quantitative relations between different measurement contexts: Quantitative relations between different Hilbert space inner products

 In general, measurement outcomes can belong to the same measurement context if the states that represent them are orthogonal to each other.
-These orthogonality relations can be represented by graphs where a line between different outcomes indicates that the two outcomes are orthogonal to each other \cite{Bud22}.
-We start our analysis with three mutually orthogonal measurement outcomes represented by the states $|1\rangle$, $|2\rangle$, and $|3\rangle$.
+These orthogonality relations can be represented by graphs where a line between different outcomes indicates that the two outcomes are orthogonal to each other~\cite{Bud22}.
+The shared measurement outcomes between different contexts define the directly observable relations between different measurement contexts.
+Although the number of different outcomes corresponds to the dimensionality of a given Hilbert space, only two outcomes need to be exchanged to define a different context.
+The strongest contextuality relations can therefore be obtained by considering only three different outcomes between the contexts.
+We thus start our analysis from the measurement outcomes represented by three mutually orthogonal states $|1\rangle$, $|2\rangle$, and $|3\rangle$.
 Next, we consider an outcome $|D1\rangle$ that is orthogonal to $|1\rangle$, but not to $|2\rangle$ or $|3\rangle$.
-This means that $|D1\rangle$ shares a measurement context with $|1\rangle$, but not with $|2\rangle$ or $|3\rangle$.
+This means that $|D1\rangle$ shares a context with $|1\rangle$, but not with $|2\rangle$ or $|3\rangle$.
 We also assume that any additional outcome that shares a context with $|1\rangle$, $|2\rangle$, and $|3\rangle$ also shares a context with $|D1\rangle$.
 This means that the outcome $|D1\rangle$ can be expressed by a quantum superposition of the two measurement outcomes $|2\rangle$ and $|3\rangle$,

-In this manner, quantum mechanics defines a non-trivial contextuality relation between measurement outcomes from different contexts.
-If there is a sequence of contextuality relations, it is possible to use the superposition expressed by Eq. (\ref{eq:D1}) to derive quantitative relations between different inner products of measurement outcomes.
+In this manner, quantum mechanics defines a nontrivial contextuality relation between measurement outcomes from different contexts.
+If there is a sequence of contextuality relations, it is possible to use the superposition expressed by Eq.~(\ref{eq:D1}) to derive quantitative relations between different inner products of measurement outcomes.
 A basic relation between different inner products can be obtained by introducing an outcome $|D2\rangle$ that is orthogonal to $|2\rangle$, but not to $|1\rangle$ or $|3\rangle$.
 The corresponding superposition is then given by

-The outcomes $|D1\rangle$ and $|D2\rangle$ are connected by the central context $\{|1\rangle$, $|2\rangle$, $|3\rangle\}$ as shown in Fig. \ref{fig1}. $|D1\rangle$ and $|D2\rangle$ do not share any context since they have a non-zero inner product.
-When this inner product is determined using the superpositions given by Eq. (\ref{eq:D1}) and Eq. (\ref{eq:D2}), the result reads
+The outcomes $|D1\rangle$ and $|D2\rangle$ are connected by the central context $\{|1\rangle$, $|2\rangle$, $|3\rangle\}$ as shown in Fig.~\ref{fig1}. $|D1\rangle$ and $|D2\rangle$ do not share any context since they have a nonzero inner product.
+When this inner product is determined using the superpositions given by Eq.~(\ref{eq:D1}) and Eq.~(\ref{eq:D2}), the result reads